- 20 February 2019

 John F. Kennedy

+Measuring innovation in a global world is not an easy task.
 Numerous methods for measuring innovation exist.
-But first, we have to define it.
+But first, let’s define what in an innovation and how to calculate the return on investment during the early stages or the late ones.
 The minimum requirement is that the innovative product, process, marketing method, or method of an organization must be new (or significantly improved) to the firm.
 How to measure innovation in a company and a global world can be challenging.
 It requires a precise definition of which metrics and indicators to follow.
 In this article, we will aim at providing a framework on what are the best practices for measuring innovation and ROI.

 According to Peter Drucker, Innovation is “A change that creates a new dimension of performance.”
 Clayton Christensen goes one step further and defines ” Disruptive Innovation as a process by which a product or service takes root initially in simple applications at the bottom of a market and then moves upmarket, eventually displacing established competitors.”